 I broke out of sales and made a connection back to my university studies in 2000, when I became a technical writer for a Fortune 500 company.
 During that time, I adapted my programming skills to this new thing called the Web.
 When my department head found out I could code, I began splitting my time between writing user manuals and writing code for the documentation portion of the company website.

-Since then, I’ve worked as a full-stack web developer.
-I’ve worked on sites ranging from that Fortune 500 site to the mom-and-pop storefront, and lots of high-visibility sites in between.
+Ever since then, I’ve been hooked.
+I’ve worked as a full-stack web developer and devops engineer.
+I’ve worked on and supported sites ranging from that Fortune 500 company, state and local governments, a few mom-and-pop storefronts, and lots of high-visibility sites in between.